The Truth About Anxiety: Identify False Alarms vs. True Anxiety for Better Control

 You scan your emotional landscape for clues to the cause of unease.

-This extra scrutiny has you feeling more distracted, and sensations of anxiety may intensify.
+This extra scrutiny may make you feel more distracted, and anxiety may intensify.
 With your attention honed in on what's wrong, your well-intentioned brain assists the search, leading to cascading worries that overlook (potential) simple causes.

 The good news is anxiety is often less complicated.